asutton/beaker-akron/beaker/variadic/README.md

 This language feature provides support for working with variadic argument lists.

+FIXME: Add a new function type for variadic functions.
+This is can be completely separate from core function types, but it will need new code gen methods.
+That means we'll probably have to make code gen routines available for subtypes.

 ## Types

 The type `va.list` is the type of a variadic argument list.
 It's layout